angrave/UnofficialGradeEntry/README.md

 # Security comments

-This extension has not published on the Chrome Extension store; it is only available as this repo (https://github.com/angrave/UnofficialGradeEntry/).
+This extension has not published on the Chrome Extension store; it is only available as a github repository (https://github.com/angrave/UnofficialGradeEntry/).

 This repo does not rely on any external or third-party libraries - so you are at least trusting that Angrave (CS faculty at UIUC) is not attempting to be malicious and that my github has not been hacked.
 I personally would review the source code of any extension before running it.